 - declutter and organize any room in your house

 - keep a tidy house, even with kids

 - plus, you’ll get tons of free resources to help you do it all

 If you’re ready to break free from survival mode and start creating a home and life you love, this book is for you.

 Chaos to Calm: Organizing Help for Busy Moms

 Except, that rarely to never happens.

-I can’t promise you an ideal day, but I can promise after going through this course, you’ll feel more in control of your house instead of it (and the clutter) controlling you.
+I can’t promise you an ideal day, but I can promise after going through this self-paced guide, you’ll feel more in control of your house instead of it (and the clutter) controlling you.
 If you’d love to get through a day with no more missing shoes, lost keys, forgotten bills or misplaced invitations, Chaos to Calm is for you.

 I’m rooting for you!